 You can reach me by email at firstname.lastname@example.org.

-I am currently working as a reporter for the Toronto Star, where I balance daily news reporting with longer term projects, including an on-going team investigation of lead in school and daycare drinking water in Ontario.
+I am the environment reporter for the Star Vancouver, where I balance daily news reporting with longer term projects.

 Previously, I worked as general assignment reporter for the Toronto Star, covered Queen's Park for iPolitics, and spent a summer reporting for the Edmonton Journal/Edmonton Sun, while completing my master's research project, which examined the impact of the Yukon's governance structure on First Nations food sovereignty/security.